 While he crumbled the weed and rolled a joint, Ike told me what had happened.
 They'd been in a pub, him, Jaira, Lucy and Lucy's brother, celebrating Ike's getting hired.

 - "...and some guy, some fucking kid right, is going on and on and on about his bird cheating on him.
-'I don't know what to do, I don't know what to fucking do, I can't sleep, fucking bitch, I'm gonna fucking floor him...,' on and on and on like that, like the whole world has to hear it; to his mate, and shouting on the phone and whatnot.
-Ruining the evening for the lot of us."
+'I don't know what to do, I can't sleep, fucking bitch, gonna fucking floor him...,' on and on and on like that, like the whole world has to hear it; to his mate, and shouting on the phone and whatnot.
+Ruining the evening for everyone."

 Ike, in his wisdom, and bolstered by five pints of beer, had tried to lecture the guy on the physiology of jealousy.